SUSTAINABLE BUILDINGS

 1. Develop and implement a Hazardous Materials Management Program

-• Responsible parties, including the building team’s training Requirements
+• Responsible parties, including the building team’s training requirements

-• Outline Requirements and frequency for hazardous materials surveys and/or inspections
+• Outline requirements and frequency for hazardous materials surveys and/or inspections

 • Describe how to safely store chemical products in accordance with product Safety Data Sheets and remove asbestos or PCB-containing materials from the building